mxc-commons/znd-servicemanager/BENCHMARKS.md

 ## Benchmark FetchNewServiceUsingConfigAbstractFactoryAsFactoryBench

-This benchmark measures the time it takes to retrieve an item from a ConfigAbstractFactory, when the ConfigAbstractFactory is registered as a factory to service manager. mxc-servicemanager is about 20-26% faster than zend-servicemanager.
+This benchmark measures the time it takes to retrieve an item from a ConfigAbstractFactory, when the ConfigAbstractFactory is registered as a factory to service manager. znd-servicemanager is about 20-26% faster than zend-servicemanager.
 This is a side effect of other changes applied to the service retrieval process, not in particular related to changes to ConfigAbstractFactory

 ## Benchmark FetchNewServiceViaConfigAbstractFactoryBench

-This benchmark measures the time it takes to retrieve an item from a ConfigAbstractFactory, when the ConfigAbstractFactory is registered as an abstract factory to service manager. mxc-servicemanager is about 37-45% faster than zend-servicemanager.
+This benchmark measures the time it takes to retrieve an item from a ConfigAbstractFactory, when the ConfigAbstractFactory is registered as an abstract factory to service manager. znd-servicemanager is about 37-45% faster than zend-servicemanager.
 This is a result of adding some caching capability to ConfigAbstractFactory.

 ## Benchmark FetchNewServiceUsingReflectionAbstractFactoryAsFactoryBench

-This benchmark measures the time it takes to retrieve an item from a ReflectionBasedAbstractFactory, when the ReflectionBasedAbstractFactory is registered as a factory to service manager. mxc-servicemanager is about 19-28% faster than zend-servicemanager.
+This benchmark measures the time it takes to retrieve an item from a ReflectionBasedAbstractFactory, when the ReflectionBasedAbstractFactory is registered as a factory to service manager. znd-servicemanager is about 19-28% faster than zend-servicemanager.
 This is a side effect of other changes applied to the service retrieval process.
 We did not do anything to improve ReflectionBasedAbstractFactory's performance.

 ## Benchmark FetchNewServiceViaReflectionAbstractFactoryBench

-This benchmark measures the time it takes to retrieve an item from a ReflectionBasedAbstractFactory, when the ReflectionBasedAbstractFactory is registered as an abstract factory to service manager. mxc-servicemanager is about 8-19% faster than zend-servicemanager.
+This benchmark measures the time it takes to retrieve an item from a ReflectionBasedAbstractFactory, when the ReflectionBasedAbstractFactory is registered as an abstract factory to service manager. znd-servicemanager is about 8-19% faster than zend-servicemanager.
 We did not do anything about ReflectionBasedAbstractFactory.